Haiti: Geography

 Haiti forms the western three-eighths of Hispaniola, the second largest island in the Greater Antilles.
 At 27750 km2 Haiti is the third largest country in the Caribbean behind Cuba and the Dominican Republic, the latter sharing a 360 km border with Haiti.
 The country has a roughly horseshoe shape and because of this it has a disproportionately long coastline, second in length (1771 km) behind Cuba in the Greater Antilles.

-Haiti is the most mountainous nation in the Caribbean, its terrain consists of mountains interspersed with small coastal plains and river valleys.
+Haiti is the most mountainous country in the Caribbean, its terrain consists of mountains interspersed with small coastal plains and river valleys.
 The climate is tropical, with some variation depending on altitude.
 The highest point is Pic la Selle, at 2680 m.

 The northern region or Marien Region consists of the Massif du Nord (Northern Massif) and the Plaine du Nord (Northern Plain).
 The Massif du Nord is an extension of the Cordillera Central in the Dominican Republic.
 It begins at Haiti's eastern border, north of the Guayamouc River, and extends to the northwest through the northern peninsula.
 The lowlands of the Plaine du Nord lie along the northern border with the Dominican Republic, between the Massif du Nord and the North Atlantic Ocean.

 The central region or Artibonite Region consists of two plains and two sets of mountain ranges.
 The Plateau Central (Central Plateau) extends along both sides of the Guayamouc River, south of the Massif du Nord.
 It runs from the southeast to the northwest.
 To the southwest of the Plateau Central are the Montagnes Noires, whose most northwestern part merges with the Massif du Nord.
 Haiti's most important valley in terms of crops is the Plaine de l'Artibonite, which lies between the Montagnes Noires and the Chaîne des Matheux.
-This region supports the country's (also Hispaniola's) longest river, the Riviere l'Artibonite, which begins in the western region of the Dominican Republic and continues for most of its length through central Haiti, where it then empties into the Golfe de la Gonâve.
+This region supports the country's longest river, the Riviere l'Artibonite, which begins in the western region of the Dominican Republic and continues for most of its length through central Haiti, where it then empties into the Golfe de la Gonâve.
 Also in this valley lies Haiti's second largest lake, Lac de Péligre, formed as a result of the construction of the Péligre Dam in the mid-1950s.